aron/broadcast.js/README.md

 events.addListener('create update delete', function () {});
 ```

-Events can also be name-spaced ala jQuery to allow easy removal of muliple
+Events can also be name-spaced ala jQuery to allow easy removal of multiple
 callbacks in one call to .removeListener().
 To namespace a callback simply
 suffix the topic with a period (.) followed by your namespace.